alphonse92/vplplusplus_composer/readme.md

 1. Open the  docker-compose.deployment.example.yaml
 2. change the environment variables as you need

-To know how to configure the other microservices please visit the next webpages:
+To know how to configure the other microservices please visit each microservice repository:

 ### Repositories